knights-lab/BugBase/README.md

 ## BugBase Usage and Installation

 ### Standard Users
-Standard users can analyze their microbiome samples with the default phenotypes, as well as the kegg pathways.
+Standard users can analyze their microbiome samples with the default phenotypes, as well as the KEGG pathways.

 ### Dependencies